jouellnyc/ATtiny85-SecurID-Style-Token-Generator/README.md

 7. **Never put a capacitor on RESET** — it interferes with the programmer's reset pulse and causes "target does not answer."
 8. **USB switches/hubs can look like flaky hardware in `dmesg`** — rule out manual toggling before chasing a hardware fault.
 9. Continuity testing with a multimeter is a real skill — don't over-trust a single reading if you're not experienced with the tool; corroborate with a second method (voltage checks, physical inspection, or swapping the whole component) before concluding.
+10. **U8x8's `drawTile()` bytes are vertical columns, not horizontal rows** — when hand-building bitmap tiles (e.g., bar graph segments), verify the bit orientation first rather than guessing, or a "fix" can silently do nothing visible.

 ---